2018 has been a busy year for the Duke of Edinburgh.

-In the first half of 2018 alone the Queen’s husband has already had to endure undergoing hip replacement surgery and dealing with the sad news of the death of his former private secretary.
+In the first half alone the Queen’s husband has already had to endure undergoing hip replacement surgery and dealing with the sad news of the death of his former private secretary.

 But there have also been many happy moments to celebrate, the birth of great grandson Prince Louis and the marriage of his grandson Prince Harry to his American beau Meghan Markle to name but a few.